craftercms/docs/source/by-role/system-admin/performance-and-scaling/clustering.rst

 -------------
 Configuration
 -------------
-First, we'll take a look at an example of :ref:`how to setup a two node cluster with Studio <setup-a-two-node-cluster-with-studio>` step by step, then, we'll take a look at an example of :ref:`setting up Studio clustering using a Kubernetes deployment <setup-studio-clustering-with-kubernetes-deployment>`
+We'll take a look at an example of :ref:`how to setup a two node cluster with Studio <setup-a-two-node-cluster-with-studio>` step by step here.
+Afterwards, you can then take a look at an example of :ref:`setting up Studio clustering using a Kubernetes deployment <setup-studio-clustering-with-kubernetes-deployment>`

 .. _setup-a-two-node-cluster-with-studio: